 Heat is the most important thing in composting.
 It kills weed seeds, and a host of plant diseases that would otherwise make it back into your garden.
 Leaving a pile to sit and breakdown for a year or two will not uniformly heat all the contents of your bin.
 You must do the work to make that happen.
 Plus, with a bit of work on your part, compost will take less than a year to finish, and you end up with the equivalent of a cubic yard or more of compost from the home goods store!

 Here is a bin I’ve started recently.
 You’ll notice the brown material on top has dried some, but it is moist just underneath.
 Layering dense material on top of a green layer will cut down on evaporation.
 Paper was what I had, but if you have wood chips, use wood chips.
 I don’t kid.
 They work.
 The green trimmings in this photo are the start of the next layer.

 Alternatively, there are plastic products you could use to cover your pile, but the next best thing besides mulch is a flat cinder block.
 While a bit heavy, they do the best job of keeping the pile moist all the way to the surface and providing the best environment for bacteria and fungi.
 Just remove before aerating and replace afterwards.
 My third favorite solution is the lid from a metal trash can.
 It comes with a handle, is lightweight, will cover most of the surface of your bin, and may even add a bit of warmth that will spur on the decomposition process.

 In a few days the bucket in my kitchen will have enough green material to go on top.
 In a few months to a year you’ll have enough black gold and soil amendment for the next growing season.

-Questions about composting?
-Success stories?
-Let’s hear them!
+Have a rags to rich compost story?
+Let’s hear it!
 Scroll all the way down for comments.